On the $\alpha$-lazy version of Markov chains in estimation and testing problems: The cost of moving to an 1 -lazy version of a Markov chain

 \section{The cost of moving to an \texorpdfstring{$\alpha$}{1}-lazy version of a Markov chain}

-In the previous section we were solely interested in the feasibility of extending solutions of Markov chain estimation and testing problems.
+In the previous section we were solely interested in the feasibility of extending solutions to Markov chains estimation and testing problems.
 In this section we wish to highlight that extending a solution might result in an increase in the sample complexity of the problem.
 In particular, we give the exact statements of the problems whose solutions we extended.